 In response to the Legislature’s expansion of opportunities that encourage a stronger employment focus for math and science teachers and other STEM-related fields in the state, the Alabama Community College System (ACCS) has expanded dual enrollment scholarships to high school students who are interested in taking college-level STEM courses through their local community college.

-Currently Child Development, Computer Information System, Emergency Medical Services, Medical Assisting Technology, Nursing Assisting, Applied Technology (Automotive, Industrial Maintenance, HVAC and Welding).
+Currently Applied Technology (Automotive, Industrial Maintenance, HVAC, and Welding), Child Development, Computer Information System, Emergency Medical Services, Fire Science, Medical Assisting Technology, Nursing Assisting, and Pharmacy Technician.
 Approved programs are subject to change from semester to semester.

 © 2023 Chattahoochee Valley Community College.